bassbeaver/gkernel-docs/docs/v1/2_configuration.md

 Gkernel uses yaml files to describe application configuration.
 Path to folder containing this files should be passed to Kernel constructor.
-Config files describe application parameters (like port to listen on, environment etc.), web routes, CLI commands, services and event listeners.
+Config files describe application parameters (like port to listen on), web routes, CLI commands, services and event listeners.

 Simple example:
 ```go